paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 The DAO architecture introduces a new decision-making apparatus that provides opportunities to select and move people into positions of success, power and influence on the basis of demonstrated abilities and merit as a form of motivation.

 In organizations and workplaces, managing roles and responsibilities while empowering employees to complete their day-to-day activities and duties successfully is a fundamental existing requirement.
-In the current proposal, management and union leadership, if applicable, regulate weighted voting and tokenomics, establishing constraints at the management level to maintain a balance of voting power.
-Existing or new workplace contracts, agreements, guidelines, codes of conduct or practices between the employer and employees also preserve integrity of the DAO by accurately identifying DAO members and setting standards for professional ethical relationships.
+In the current proposal, management and union leadership, if applicable, regulate weighted voting and tokenomics, **establishing constraints at the management level to maintain a balance of voting power**.
+Existing or new workplace contracts, agreements, guidelines, codes of conduct or practices between the employer and employees also preserve integrity of the DAO by **accurately identifying DAO members** and **setting standards for professional ethical relationships**.
 Management, and union leadership if applicable, are empowered to revise the operating rules of the DAO in circumstances when the DAO begins to fail, noting that building cooperation is a primary objective of a DAO.

 The membership of the DAO is comprised of employees.
 Depending on business needs, existing organizational processes and required capabilities, a DAO established in an organization or workplace collectively takes responsibility for some decision making that would otherwise be made by individual employees, smaller teams, management or union leadership.
 For example, the solution scope may include, but not be limited to, deciding disbursements to selected charities and not-for-profit organizations within the local community that the organization may support.